 Standard/ interpretation Description Effective from periods beginning on or after Amendment to IAS 21 - Lack of exchangeability IASB amended IAS 21 to add requirements to help in determining whether a currency is exchangeable into another currency, and the spot exchange rate to use when it is not exchangeable.
 Amendment set out a framework under which the spot exchange rate at the measurement date could be determined using an observable exchange rate without adjustment or another estimation technique.
-1 January 2025 Amendments to IFRS 10 and IAS 28- Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Partial gain or loss recognition for transactions between an investor and its associate or joint venture only apply to the gain or loss resulting from the sale or contribution of assets that do not constitute a business as defined in IFRS 3 Business Combinations and the gain or loss resulting from the sale or contribution to an associate or a joint venture of assets that constitute a business as defined in IFRS 3 is recognized in full.
+1 January 2025 Amendments IFRS 9 and IFRS 7 - Classification and measurement of financial instruments This amendment aims to improve clarity and consistency in accounting for financial instruments, particularly regarding classification of ESG-linked loans.
+1 January 2026 Amendments to IFRS 10 and IAS 28- Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Partial gain or loss recognition for transactions between an investor and its associate or joint venture only apply to the gain or loss resulting from the sale or contribution of assets that do not constitute a business as defined in IFRS 3 Business Combinations and the gain or loss resulting from the sale or contribution to an associate or a joint venture of assets that constitute a business as defined in IFRS 3 is recognized in full.
 Effective date deferred indefinitely.
 IFRS 18 Presentation and disclosure in financial statements IFRS 18 sets out requirements for the presentation and disclosure of information in financial statements.
 These examples are not intended to illustrate all aspects of the presentation and disclosure requirements in IFRS 18, nor do they illustrate a complete set of financial statements.
-Annual periods beginning on or after 1 January 2027
+1 January 2027 IFRS 19 Subsidiaries without Public Accountability: Disclosures IFRS 19 specifies the disclosure requirements an eligible subsidiary is permitted to apply instead of the disclosure requirements in other IFRS Accounting Standards.
+1 January 2027